farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 # Result Types

-I want to be cleanly represent predictable failure states as part of my functions operation.
-To let consumers know right away what scenarios they should expect.
-This is a classic functional approach, reprented in F# as the Result pattern.
+I want to cleanly represent predictable failure states as part of my function contracts.
+This lets consumers know right away what scenarios they should expect without documentation or looking through code.
+F# encourages this pattern and normalizes it with the Result type.
 Representing the same idea in C#, however, is non-trivial.

+This post will first specify the problem(s), look at failed solutions in C#, cover F# solutions, and try to map functional ideas back to C#.

 ## Problem Statement
-This is a pretty common scenario.
-There is some happy path that should return a value, but there are also expected ways that operation might go wrong.
+Consider this common scenario: there is some happy path that should return a value, but there are also expected ways that operation might go wrong.

 Concrete examples